naiyt/shell-sim/README.md

 # Shell Emulator

 This is a basic emulation of a *nix shell and filesystem.
-This was mainly done as a fun excercise/experiment, and as an idea of a way to create a "hacking game" of sorts (think Uplink or HackNet).
-As such, it also includes [a barebones scripting DSL](https://github.com/naiyt/shell-sim/blob/master/lib/shell_sim/scripting.rb) that can do things like expect commands to be run with certain arguments, or for specific files or directories to exist.
-[I have an experiment using that here](https://github.com/naiyt/hacking_game).
+This was mainly done as a fun excercise/experiment, and as a possible way to create a "hacking game" of sorts (think Uplink or HackNet).
+As such, it also includes [a barebones scripting DSL](https://github.com/naiyt/shell-sim/blob/master/lib/shell_sim/scripting.rb).
+This DSL can do things like expect commands to be run with certain arguments, or for specific files or directories to exist.

 Unlike a real shell, there is no actual forking of processes.
 Every command is just a shell builtin.

 The filesystem is composed of essentially fake directory and file objects, maintained by a `FileSystem` singelton.

 The purpose of this is *not* to make any sort of actual viable shell.
-It's more of a fun experiment to play around with Ruby, learn some interesting shell concepts, and possibly something that could be used to make some sort of game.
+It's just a fun experiment to play around with Ruby and learn some interesting shell concepts.

-## How to play around with
+## How to mess around with this

-You can clone this repo, do a `bundle install`, and then `bundle exec ruby test_run.rb`.
+You can clone this repo, do a `bundle install` and then `bundle exec ruby test_run.rb`.

 ## Configuration